Kinnikuman Muscle Grand Prix: Game modes

-A single, or two-player, 1on1 mode where the user choose five characters and have to defeat the other side.
+A single, or two-player, 1 on 1 mode where the user choose five characters and have to defeat the other side.
 The challenger select the stage after each match.
 Each team can select the same character two times, as long as the double will use the alternate costume (which can be a different character).
 The "Watch Battle" mode allows the user to watch two CPU controlled characters fighting with each other.